Mr Darren O'Neill

 Mr Peter Norman

-Mr Norman is the Deputy Headmaster of Trinity College.
-Mr Norman joined Trinity as the Deputy Headmaster in 2011, after spending 14 years at Nagle Catholic College in Geraldton, with 9 of those years as Deputy Principal.
+Mr Norman is the Vice Principal of Trinity College.
+Mr Norman joined Trinity in this role in 2011, after spending 14 years at Nagle Catholic College in Geraldton, with 9 of those years as Deputy Principal.
 His vision for the College is that each and every member of the Trinity community will embrace and nurture our identity as an authentic Catholic school in the Edmund Rice Tradition.
 Mr Norman works closely with the College staff to ensure that all students have the opportunity to reach their full potential and develop as well rounded ‘Men for Others’.